-Thomas Tuchel’s side are currently fourth in the French first division, Ligue 1.They began with consecutive defeats before registering four wins in a row.
-PSG beat SCO Angers 6-1 in their last match.
+Thomas Tuchel’s side are currently first in the French first division, Ligue 1.They began with consecutive defeats before registering seven wins in a row.
+PSG beat Nantes 3-0 this past weekend.

 Before the transfer window closed, PSG were able to strengthen by signing the Italian Moise Kean.
 The 20-year-old joined the club on loan until the end of the season from Everton.
 The French champions also signed Danilo Pereira (from FC Porto) and Rafinha (FC Barcelona).